gapohi/yfinance-stocks-dashboard/README.md

 *   `requests`
 *   `yfinance`

-This project was developed using Python version 3.11.5.
+This project was developed using Python version 3.11.5 and MongoDB 8.0.4.

 ## Installation